timebug/lua-resty-httpipe/README.md

 The user just needs to call the read method repeatedly until a nil token type is returned.
 For each token returned from the read method, just check the first return value for the current token type.
 The token type can be `statusline`, `header`, `header_end`, `body`, `body_end` and `eof`.
 About the format of `res` value, please refer to the above example.
 For example, several body tokens holding each body data chunk, so `res` value is equal to the body data chunk.

 In case of errors, returns nil with a string describing the error.

+## eof

+`syntax: local eof = hp:eof()`

+If return `true` indicating already consume all the data; Otherwise, the request there is still no end, you need call `hp:close` to close the connection forcibly.

 # Utility